godziller/dijkstra_project/report/REPORT.md

 | **Processing neighbors (2 per vertex)** | O(1) each |
 | **update_key() (O(n)) or add() (O(1))** | O(n) per update |

 Note, we use O(n) above because, at any given moment the priority queue will hold a subset (n) of the total number of vertexes in the graph (V).
-But we can say n ~ V, we can say the implementation has a performance characteristic of O(n^2)
+But we can say n ~ V, we can say the implementation has a performance characteristic of O($n^2$)
+This observation was identified when focused on Part 6 later, reflecting on the behaviour of growing queue size with redundant vertexes for the PQ implementation/limitation.

 This characteristic is reflected in the data presented in the table above.